 This helped give him an outsider's perspective of where many B2B companies were going wrong and what was needed to create content that stood out.

-And that’s what the key takeaways from Nitsan’s episode of Maker Mixtapes will help you learn: how to create content that captures attention and amplifies your brand.
+And that’s what the key takeaways from Nitsan’s episode of Demandist will help you learn: how to create content that captures attention and amplifies your brand.